 How popular is the baby name Michelangelo in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Michelangelo and check out all the blog posts that mention the name Michelangelo.
+Plus, check out all the blog posts that mention the name Michelangelo.

 The graph will take a few seconds to load, thanks for your patience.
 (Don't worry, it shouldn't take nine months.)
 If it's taking too long, try reloading the page.

 From “The Eyes Have It,” an interview with Orange Is the New Black actress Uzoamaka “Uzo” Aduba, who was asked whether she ever considered changing her name: